 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Uncontrolled movements especially of the face, neck, or back.
+- Muscle spasms, twitching, uncontrolled movements (especially of the face, neck, or back)

 If you notice these less serious side effects, talk with your doctor: